Skip to main content

 Response

 The public key may be rotated without notice.
-Fetch a new public key before each transaction.
+Retrieve a new public key before every transaction.

 Step 2: Prepare the JSON object

-Prepare a JSON object containing the card data and transaction metadata:
+Prepare a JSON object with the card data and transaction metadata:

 {